-- the rate of progress, costs and results of our clinical studies and research and development activities; - our ability to identify and enroll patients who meet clinical study eligibility criteria; - our ability to access sufficient, reliable and affordable supplies of components used in the manufacture of our product candidates, including insulin and other materials for AFREZZA; - the costs of expanding and maintaining manufacturing operations, as necessary; - the extent to which our clinical studies compete for clinical sites and eligible subjects with clinical studies sponsored by other companies; - our ability to enter into sales and marketing collaborations for AFREZZA; and - · actions by regulators.
+- the rate of progress, costs and results of our clinical studies and research and development activities; - our ability to identify and enroll patients who meet clinical study eligibility criteria; - · our ability to access sufficient, reliable and affordable supplies of components used in the manufacture of our product candidates; - · the costs of expanding and maintaining manufacturing operations, as necessary; - the extent to which our clinical studies compete for clinical sites and eligible subjects with clinical studies sponsored by other companies; and - actions by regulators.

-In addition, if we do not obtain sufficient additional funds through sales of securities, strategic collaborations or the license or sale of certain of our assets on a timely basis, we will be required to reduce expenses by delaying, reducing or curtailing our development of AFREZZA.
+In addition, if we do not obtain sufficient additional funds through sales of securities, strategic collaborations or the license or sale of certain of our assets on a timely basis, we will be required to reduce expenses by delaying, reducing or curtailing our development of product candidates.
 If we fail to commence or complete, or experience delays in or are forced to curtail, our proposed clinical programs or otherwise fail to adhere to our projected development goals in the timeframes we announce and expect (or within the timeframes expected by analysts or investors), our business and results of operations will be harmed and the market price of our common stock may decline.

-We face substantial competition in the development of our product candidates and may not be able to compete successfully, and our product candidates may be rendered obsolete by rapid technological change.
+We may not be able to compete successfully, and AFREZZA may be rendered obsolete by rapid technological change.

 A number of established pharmaceutical companies have or are developing technologies for the treatment of diabetes.
-We also face substantial competition for the development of our other product candidates.